pacman715/python_fundamentals/README.md

 • Why did you select this piece of work?
 • What was particularly important to you during the process of creating this work?
 • How does this relate to what you have learned before?
-• Which piece would you most like to improve?
-Why?
-• What is the one thing you would like someone to notice about your portfolio?
-Why?
-• Do you feel that this collection of work really reflects your abilities and what you have achieved so far this year?
-Why or why not?